-Throughout her academic career, Ms. Prey has been involved in many pro-bono activities, which include her role as Guardian ad Litem, mediator, and member of the Craven Bench of the Holderness Moot Court Bench.
-Ms. Prey has also participated in the pro bono practice at Kenyon, including a capital appeal through the ABA Death Penalty Representation Project and the Office of the Capital Defender in Northern Virginia.
+Ms. Prey has been involved in many pro-bono activities, which include her role as Guardian ad Litem, mediator, and member of the Craven Bench of the Holderness Moot Court Bench.
+At Kenyon, Ms. Prey has participated in a capital appeal through the ABA Death Penalty Representation Project and the Office of the Capital Defender in Northern Virginia.

 Ms. Prey currently is an Editor of Kenyon’s CAFC Blog (www.cafcblog.com), reviewing the latest IP decisions at the Federal Circuit.